Have you ever been fascinated at the way a child’s thumbs fly over the phone’s little keyboard, and wondered how she does it so deftly and quickly?

 - Be careful with confidential information.
 Children tend to share when they are on vacation and probably put your home and valuables at risk, inviting thieves.

 - Tell them the risk of misusing their phones.
 This includes cheating, inappropriate messages, and sexual communication.
 Make it clear these are not acceptable.
-Confiscate their phone to make your point.
+Confiscate their phone to make yourself clear.
+Explain them the risks and diseases around, maybe even get one of those LA std testing kits to get to your point.

 - Remember you are a role model for your child, so watch yourself.
 Do not text your child when you know she’s in class, because you’ll be contradicting yourself.